JWGpro/Arduino-USB-KM-Switch/README.md

 ![Image description](https://github.com/nathalis/Arduino-USB-KM-Swtich/raw/master/KM_switch_icon.png?raw=true)

-# Arduino-USB-KM-Swtich
+# Arduino-USB-KM-Swtich-1.0

+## This project hase gliches and is repleaced by newer https://github.com/nathalis/Arduino-USB-KM-Switch-2.0

-...project status: closed.
+## ...project status: closed.

-This is a fully functional keyboard & mouse switch (KVM but without Video), based on the combination of two Arduino LEONARDO pro Micro and USB host shield.
+This is a keyboard & mouse switch (KVM but without Video), based on the combination of two Arduino LEONARDO pro Micro and USB host shield.

 Keyboard & mouse is toggled with ScrollLock Key.
 I recommend USB cable keyboard.
 All Serial communications has baud rate: 115200